Blickling lake walk, Norfolk

 Carry on alongside the garden boundary and pass through the last gate of the walk.
 The church of St Andrew and old rectory will be seen to your left.
-Once through the trees and into the Home Farm courtyard, you will find toilets, as well as a café and the plant centre.
+Once through the trees and into the Home Farm courtyard, you will find toilets, as well as the muddy boots café and the plant centre.

 To return to the car park, go past the cottages, Dairy Farmhouse (a National Trust holiday let) and church on your left, and turn right in front of the house.
 Now make time to visit magnificent Blickling Hall.

 For four centuries, Blickling Estate has been home to many, from the Boleyn family, to the RAF stationed here in the Second World War.
 The current Blickling Hall was built on the ruins of the old Boleyn property, by Sir Henry Hobart, Lord Chief Justice of the Common Pleas and 1st Baronet, in the reign of James I, and has been in our care since 1940.
 Visit website for opening times.